crukci-bioinformatics/mga2/README.md

 * bowtie
 * exonerate
-* R 4.0.4 or above and tidyverse, optparse and svglite packages
+* R 4.0.4 or above and the following packages
+    * tidyverse
+    * optparse
+    * svglite
 * `sample-fastq` and `trim-and-split-fastq` tools

 The `sample-fastq` and `trim-and-split-fastq` tools are written in Rust and